Chart Color Schemes

 Coonabarabran has shown very soft population growth performance across periods assessed by AreaSearch

-Coonabarabran's population is around 8,033 as of Aug 2025.
-This reflects an increase from its population of 7,921 in the 2021 Census, a rise of 112 people (1.4%).
-The change was inferred from the estimated resident population of 7,955 from the ABS as of June 2024 and an additional 43 validated new addresses since the Census date.
-This results in a population density ratio of 0.80 persons per square kilometer.
-Coonabarabran's growth rate of 1.4% since the census places it within 1.8 percentage points of its SA4 region (3.2%), indicating competitive growth fundamentals.
-Overseas migration was the primary driver of this population increase.
+Coonabarabran's population, as of August 2025, is approximately 8,033 people.
+This figure represents an increase of 112 individuals since the 2021 Census, which reported a population of 7,921.
+The growth is inferred from the estimated resident population of 7,955 in June 2024 and an additional 43 validated new addresses since the Census date.
+This results in a population density of 0.80 persons per square kilometer.
+Coonabarabran's 1.4% growth since the census is within 1.8 percentage points of the SA4 region (3.2%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains during this period.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Population projections indicate a decline over this period, with the area's population expected to contract by 774 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 80 people.
+According to these projections, the area's population is expected to decrease by 774 persons by 2041.
+However, growth is anticipated in specific age cohorts, notably the 85 and over age group, which is projected to increase by 80 people.

 Frequently Asked Questions - Population